 Three more coronavirus-related deaths in Shelton

-SHELTON - Three city residents who tested positive for the coronavirus have died, according to data released by area health officials Tuesday.
+SHELTON — Three more Shelton residents have died from coronavirus-related complications, bringing the city’s total to seven, according to data by area health officials Thursday.

-This brings the total of COVID-19-related deaths in the city to four, with a total of 48 residents testing positive for the virus.
-Naugatuck Valley Health District officials stated that the number of positives in Shelton jumped by 14 in the past 24 hours.
+The deaths were three people - two women and one man - in their 90s; three men in their 80s, and one man in his 70s, stated Naugatuck Valley Health District (NVHD) officials, and five died in nursing homes.
+The COVID-19-related deaths reported by NVHD have been confirmed through laboratory testing.

-“Today is another somber day for the Naugatuck Valley community,” said NVHD Director Jessica Stelmaszek.
-“We offer our sincerest and heartfelt condolences to the families of three additional individuals who passed away after testing positive for COVID-19.”
+“Our thoughts and prayers are with the friends and families who have lost their loved ones during these difficult times,” said NVHD Director Jessica Stelmaszek.

 “Positive cases are scattered throughout the city,” said Maglione.
 “That is why we constantly reinforce social distancing.
 Stay away from crowds … and wash your hands.”